NeuralVFX/reverse-matchmove-gan/README.md

 # Reverse-Matchmove-GAN
-The goal of this project is to be able to reverse enginear new camera views from existing footage.
+The goal of this project is to be able to reverse engineer new camera views from existing footage.
 This is the same network from my blog post: http://neuralvfx.com/matchmove/reverse-matchmove-gan/

 My dataset was created by photographing many random angles of a statue in Chiang Mai.
 I'll be posting this dataset online soon!